Airavateswarar Temple, Maruthuvakudi

-Airavateswarar Temple is a Hindu temple located at Maruthuvakudi near Aduthurai in the Thanjavur district of Tamil Nadu, India.
+Airavateswarar Temple (also known as Viruchiga Rasi Sthalam Sri Abirami Sameda Iravadeaswarar Temple) is a Hindu temple located at Maruthuvakudi near Aduthurai in the Thanjavur district of Tamil Nadu, India.

 Legend

 Indra, the god-king of Heaven, and his white elephant Airavata were cursed by Sage Durvasa for throwing a garland given to them by the god Brahma.
 Indra lost his Kingdom and Airavata turned black.
 Indra worshipped the god Shiva here and was eventually released from the curse.
 It is also the place where Shiva slew the demon Marutthuvasura, from which the name of the village originated from.

 Deities

 The presiding deity is known as Airavateswarar.
 His consort is known as Abirami.
-The lingam icon of Shiva is said to be made of white clay and was not sculpted by man but formed spontaneously (syavambhu).
+The lingam icon of Shiva is said to be made of white clay and was not sculpted by man but self menifested (swayambhu).
 The stone image of Nandi faces the Shiva, and is located slightly away from its original position.
 It is named Baana Nandi and looks pored on its surface.
 It is believed the Nandi was injured with Maruthuvasura's arrows and protected his master Shiva.
 Besides Shiva, his consort, the goddess Parvati as Abirami Amman worshipped here.
 In addition to the famous Thirukkadaiyur temple of the goddess, there are five temples dedicated to her.
 Shiva's son, Ganesha, called "Viruchika Vinayagar" (who has a trunk resembling Virchika-Scorpion) is worshipped.
 He is believed to be able to heal poisonous insect bites of those who worship him.
 Shiva's other son Murugan is worshipped with his consorts.